nordeck/matrix-poll/.changeset/clean-toys-look.md

 '@nordeck/matrix-poll-widget': minor
 ---

-end poll timer manually feature
+Add the option to end a poll early.